Google Analytics is a tool that can get you everything you want.

-Here’s 8 ways to use google analytics with WordPress.
+Here are 8 ways to use Google Analytics with WordPress.

 When you go to your home page you will see that on the left you have different reports.
 One of those reports is acquisition and this tells you how people are getting to your site.
 There are different buckets of traffic that come to your site:

 You can look at the pie chart to find out where you’re getting the majority of your traffic from.
 For example, in my report you can see that I get most of my traffic from direct traffic.